openhab/org.openhab.binding.zwave/doc/benext/p1dongle_0_0.md

 ![P1-dongle product image](https://www.cd-jackson.com/zwave_device_uploads/340/340_default.png)

-The P1-dongle does not permanently listening for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
-The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
-The wakeup period does not impact the devices ability to report events or sensor data.
-The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 ## Overview

 The P1-dongle sends smart meter data wirelessly to your controller, helping you get insight of your consumption and things like the overall yield of your solar panels.
 The P1-dongle can connect to smart meters that support DSMR (Dutch Smart Meter Reader Protocol) eg. all smart meters with a P1-connector.